Nano-optics of transition metal dichalcogenides and their van der Waals heterostructures with electron spectroscopies: Instrumentation and Experimental Methods

 Electron microscopes were envisioned and developed in the 1930s, based on the concept of using the shorter wavelength of electrons (3.7 pm for electrons with 100 keV kinetic energy) to overcome the diffraction limit imposed on light microscopy \cite{Ruska1987}.
 Initially, electron microscopes were designed for experiments with wide electron beams (on the micrometer scale) for “projection” experiments, where the electron beam is transmitted through the sample.
 In these transmission electron microscopes (TEM), the contrast in images arises due to phase changes imposed on the electron beam during propagation through the material.
 Experiments with this type of microscope are not discussed in this review.
 Therefore, interested readers are referred to seminal books on the subject and the references therein \cite{Kohl2008,Carter2016}.

 Alternatively, electron microscopes can be operated with a focused electron beam that is raster-scanned over a sample.
 These scanning electron microscopes are divided, somewhat artificially, into two categories: scanning electron microscopes (SEM) and scanning transmission electron microscopes (STEM).
 Historically, these two were differentiated by the kinetic energy of the electron beam, with SEMs operating below 30 keV and STEMs above 100 keV.
 This limited SEMs to the study of the surfaces of bulk samples (volumes a few micrometers deep) and STEMs to thin samples (below a few hundred nanometers).
 Another historical difference was the accessibility of atomic resolution for STEMs operating above 200 keV.
 However, the development of aberration correctors has paved the way for atomically resolved STEM at 100 keV and below \cite{Krivanek2010}, blurring the boundary between SEM and STEM.
-Furthermore, electron energy-loss spectroscopy (EELS) was not previously available for SEMs in commercial instruments, a situation that has recently changed \cite{Sunaoshi2016}.